Sustainable Growth Program

-The Georgia Conservancy's mission is to protect Georgia's natural resources.
-But in today's world, that means more than just protecting critical lands and habitats from development.
-It also requires that built spaces - our cities, towns and neighborhoods - grow and develop in a more sustainable fashion.
+In today's world, protecting Georgia’s critical lands and habitats means more than just natural resource conservation; it also requires our built spaces - cities, towns and neighborhoods - grow and develop more sustainably.

-The bottom line: Better planning helps the environment, enabling communities to grow while using fewer resources and disturbing less open space.
+The Sustainable Growth Program works to foster smart, resilient development across the state, enabling communities to grow while using fewer resources and disturbing less open space.

 The construction of new schools, as well as decisions regarding the closing of existing schools, influences the health, economic well-being, and the quality of life for the entire community.
 Our school siting workshops bring together diverse stakeholders to learn more about the EPA's guidelines for school siting.